THELAZYKING/Coming-Soon-Landing-Page/Readme.md

-Simple Responsive Landind Page with coming Soon and respective counter
+Simple Responsive Landing Page with Coming Soon and respective time  counter with Vanilla Javascript

 ### How to Run